We work with organizations looking to make the most out of their data.

 Tell me more about data privacy.

-What do we get at the end of the competition?
+What do you get at the end of the competition?

 There are major benefits to running a DrivenData competition instead of hosting a hackathon or hiring a consultant.
 Much like a hackathon, you get the power of a group of analytic minds with a variety of approaches that provide new perspectives on your data.
+DrivenData's large competitor pool spans across continents and areas of expertise, making it an exceptionally powerful group to have hacking on your problem.
 On top of that, we work with your organization to construct a well-specified problem ahead of time.
 Instead of a list of brainstormed ideas, you get tested, actionable results.